thephez/dpp-spec/docs/identity.md

       ✔ should be no longer than 48 bytes
 ```

-## State Transition Structure
+## State Transition Basic

-Structure validation verifies that the content of state transition fields complies with the requirements for the field.
+Basic validation verifies that the content of state transition fields complies with the requirements for the field.

-### Identity Create Structure
+### Identity Create Basic

-The identity fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.21.5/packages/js-dpp/test/integration/identity/stateTransition/IdentityCreateTransition/validation/basic/validateIdentityCreateTransitionBasicFactory.spec.js).
+The identity fields are validated in this way and must pass validation tests as defined in [js-dpp](https://github.com/dashevo/platform/blob/v0.22.0/packages/js-dpp/test/integration/identity/stateTransition/IdentityCreateTransition/validation/basic/validateIdentityCreateTransitionBasicFactory.spec.js).
 The test output below shows the necessary criteria:

 ```text
 validateIdentityCreateTransitionBasicFactory